 The most obvious reason China's fake Pentagon remains unoccupied is its location.
 It sits in Nanhui District, in the southeastern part of Shanghai's outskirts, far not only from the city's most concentrated population center, but also from foreign visitors who might take a trip to the fake pentagon, if only for the sake of gawking at it.
 Couple this with the awkward design (the shanzhai skill of the architects notwithstanding) and you have a recipe for empty real estate.

 Which is not to say that all hope is lost for Shanghai's fake Pentagon—far from it.
-Remember earlier in this article, when I mentioned that China's fake Pentagon sits only a few miles from the new Shanghai Disneyland resort that's supposed to open later this year?
+Remember earlier in this article, when you learned that the fake Pentagon sits only a few miles from the newly-opened Shanghai Disneyland resort?
 Well, local officials are hoping that overflow from said resort spills into the area where Pentagonal Mart is located, and breathes new life into it, first in the form of more curious tourists visiting the market and, eventually, shopkeepers and other entrepreneurs purchasing and renting stalls within it.

 Wishful thinking?
 Without a doubt.
 China leads the world in empty buildings, to the extent that some experts characterize the Middle Kingdom as being in possession of "ghost cities."
 And that's just the mythology surrounding them, which says nothing about the greater implication of all the vacant real estate, i.e. China being on the cusp of a bubble that makes the '08 collapse in the U.S. look like a minor recession.